Novelty Monorails - Phantasialand

 photos by Peter Bosbach

-Located at one of those quirky imitation Disneylands, the Phatasialand Jet has operated since 1974.
+Located at one of those quirky imitation Disneylands, the Phatasialand Jet operated from 1974 to 2008.
 Phantasialand is located in Brühl, Germany (between Cologne and Bonn).
 The park features a Main Street-Berlin and includes a Western ride with many gags lifted directly from Disney's Pirates of the Caribbean.

-Although it is called the Jet, it cruises along at a leisurely speed of 20 km/h.
-The ten minute ride covers approximately 1 km.
-Two monorail trains operate on the loop, each with 70 seats.
+Although it was called the Jet, it only cruised along at a leisurely speed of 20 km/h.
+The ten minute ride covered approximately 1 km.
+Two monorail trains operated on the loop, each with 70 seats.
 A third train was retired in 2001.
-Each six-car train is 29.7 meters long.
-Capacity for the ride is 560 passengers/hour.
-The guideway is unique to straddle systems, it is cylindrical with track "fins" attached for running surfaces.
-Ride quality is not all that smooth.
+Each six-car train was 29.7 meters long.
+Capacity for the ride was 560 passengers/hour.
+The guideway was unique to straddle systems, it was cylindrical with track "fins" attached for running surfaces.
+Ride quality was not all that smooth.
 The monorail was built by Anton Schwarzkopf Company of Germany, well known amongst roller coaster enthusiasts for their twisted steel track machines.
-The monorail makes a figure eight through the park, weaving between and through buildings.
+The monorail made a figure eight through the park, weaving between and through buildings.
 Part of the track was damaged and rebuilt as a result of a roller coaster fire in 2001.

 / back to the Novelty Monorails index